 In the context of image segmentation, Markov random fields (MRF) are extensively used.
-However solution of MRFbased models is heavily dependent on how successfully the MRF energy minimization is performed.
-In this framework, two methodologies, complementary to each other, are proposed for random field optimization.
-We address the special class of models comprising a random field imposed on the probabilities of the pixel labels.
-This class of segmentation models poses a special optimization problem, as, in this case, the variables constituting the MRF are continuous and subject to probability constraints (positivity, sum-to-unity).
+However solution of MRF-based models is heavily dependent on how succesfully the MRF energy minimization is performed.
+In this light two methodologies, complementary to each other, are proposed for optimization of the special class of models comprising of a random field imposed on label priors.
+This class of segmentation models poses a special optimization problem, as the variables constituting the MRF in this case are continuous and are subject to probability constraints (positivity, sum-to-unity).
 The proposed methods are evaluated numerically in terms of objective function value and segmentation performance, and compare favorably to existing corresponding optimization schemes.